Dealing With Postpartum Depression in Japan

 She began to understand that while the choices she needed to make as a parent might not work for everyone, if they “resulted in me being able to wake up every morning with peace in my heart, then that was the right choice for us.”

-From the first counseling session (via Skype), Sarah found that there was a very definite, immediate sense of relief.
-From there, she experienced improvement each week until a couple of months had passed and she recognized that there was a significant change, and things had started to normalize.
+From the first counseling session (via Skype), Sarah felt a very definite, immediate sense of relief.
+She experienced improvement each week.
+After a couple of months had passed, she recognized a significant change, and things had started to normalize.

 “Getting help was one of the best things I’ve ever done in my life,” she says, laughing again.
 “It really made a huge difference.”